 From Corral Canyon Road to the gate above Castro Crest is 6.5 mile out and back with 750 feet of elevation between the top and bottom of the trail.
 Without a true summit, or waterfall, or other landmark attraction, Upper Solstice Canyon quietly provides a very appealing hikes, and may be one of the more secluded trails in the Santa Monica Mountains.

-To get to the trailhead: Take PCH to Malibu and turn inland on Coral Canyon Road (west of Malibu Canyon Road and Pepperdine University at the intersection with the 76 gas station).
+To get to the trailhead: Take PCH to Malibu and turn inland on Corral Canyon Road (west of Malibu Canyon Road and Pepperdine University at the intersection with the 76 gas station).
 Drive past the entrance to Solstice Canyon and continue another 5.2 miles up Corral Canyon Road to road’s end.
 Park along the right side of the road and find the trailhead on the left.

 Trailhead address: Castro Motorway, Agoura Hills, CA 91301